Bifidelity Parameter Estimation Using Conditional Diffusion Models

 \section{Conclusion}

-We introduced a multi-fidelity method for obtaining posterior distributions of parameter estimates conditioned on data observations of interest.
+We introduced a bifidelity method for obtaining posterior distributions of parameter estimates conditioned on data observations of interest.
 This method leverages low- and high-fidelity models in conjunction with a training-free score-based diffusion model to efficiently generate the posterior density approximation.
 Supervised learning of neural networks is used to develop low- and high-fidelity generative models capable of efficiently producing samples from the posterior distribution.
 The conditional low-fidelity generative model enables amortized Bayesian inference for efficient density approximations over a wide range of data observations.
 The high-fidelity generative model activates selectively when higher accuracy density approximations are required for a specific data observation, utilizing the outputs from the low-fidelity generative model to efficiently sample from the parameter space for building of the high-fidelity training data set.
 Once trained, the high-fidelity generative model is capable of accurately approximating the target posterior distribution.
 The effectiveness of the proposed method is demonstrated through several examples of complex systems, including parameter estimation for a plasma physics application aimed at mitigating runaway electrons, critical for ensuring the safety of fusion reactors.
-When analytical reference distributions are unavailable, we compare results and wall-clock run-times with the state-of-the-art and widely implemented MCMC algorithm, {\texttt{emcee}}, to highlight the accuracy and efficiency of our method.
-This flexible framework also provides a foundation for extensions to multi-fidelity applications in parameter estimation, inverse problems, and forward state estimation problems for higher-dimensional physical systems, which will be explored in future studies.
+When analytical reference distributions are unavailable, we compare results and wall-clock run-times with MCMC and sequential Monte Carlo, two commonly used algorithms for posterior density sampling, to highlight the accuracy and efficiency of our method.
+This flexible framework also provides a foundation for extensions to multifidelity applications in parameter estimation, inverse problems, and forward state estimation problems for higher-dimensional physical systems, which will be explored in future studies.